 \end{equation}

 where $I$ is the identity matrix.
-Since the methods are based on the projection of vectors, the reanalysis sweep is based on the \emph{Pythagorean theorem}, which is the subtraction of two vectors to obtain the resultant vector with orthogonal complement.
+Since the methods are based on vector projection, the reanalysis sweep is based on the \emph{Pythagorean theorem}, which involves the subtraction of two vectors to obtain the resultant vector with orthogonal complement.

-\cite{Brien1999} addressed this algorithm can be extended for the two-phase experiment by performing a extra series of sweeps for terms from the third structure formula.
-These two sweeping operators play a vital part in the decomposition of the raw data and the computation of the sum of square for the ANOVA table.
-This is further discussed in Chapter 2 of the thesis.
+\cite{Brien1999} addressed that this algorithm can be extended for the two-phase experiment by performing additional sweeps for terms from the third structure formula.
+These two sweeping operators are vital to the decomposition of the raw data and the computation of the sum of the square for the ANOVA table.
+This is further discussed in Chapter 2.

 \section{Moving toward the high-throughput biotechnology}

-\cite{Jarrett2008} demonstrated how the two-phase experiment can be applied on the gene expression two-colour microarray experiments.
-The Phase 1 experiment requires some experimental design to prepare the two more condition for comparison.
+\cite{Jarrett2008} demonstrated how the two-phase experiment can be applied to the gene expression two-colour microarray experiments.
+The Phase 1 experiment requires an experimental design to prepare the two additional conditions for comparison.
 This experiment then provides some physical materials, i.e.\ mRNA, for the Phase 2 experiment.
-Another experimental design is required for the Phase 2 experiment on how the samples from the Phase 1 experiment is allocated to different dyes and arrays.
-In the end, the Phase 2 experiment generate some numerical values that need to be analysed.
+Another experimental design is required for the Phase 2 experiment dealing with how the samples from the Phase 1 experiment are allocated to different dyes and arrays.
+The Phase 2 experiment ultimately generates numerical values that need to be analysed.

-\cite{Jarrett2008} demonstrated on how to assess the effectiveness of the estimates using the effective degrees of freedom (EDF).
-The EDF is computed by the first two moments of an approximating chi-square distribution.
-This thesis will use the EDF to compare the competing designs which is presented in the Chapter 5.
+\cite{Jarrett2008} demonstrated how to assess the effectiveness of the estimates using the effective degrees of freedom (EDF).
+EDF is calculated using the first two moments of an approximate chi-square distribution.
+This thesis uses EDF to compare the competing designs, and the comparison is presented in Chapter 5.

 \section{Works by Brien and Bailey}

-\cite{Brien2006b} describes how the randomisation can be achieved for the two-phase experiments.
-Randomisation is a important concept in the experimental design which involves how the one set of objects can be randomly assignment to another set of objects.
-As \cite{Brien1983} pointed out the randomisation can affect the structure of the experiments.
-The main purpose of randomisation is to enable to researcher to obtain the data set with minimal systematic biases.
+\cite{Brien2006b} described how randomisation can be achieved for the two-phase experiments.
+Randomisation is an important concept in the experimental design that involves the assignment of one set of objects to another.
+As \cite{Brien1983} pointed out, randomisation can affect the structure of the experiments.
+The main purpose of randomisation is to enable researchers to obtain a data set with minimal systematic bias.

-Since two-phase experiment involves three tiers of factors; the randomisation procedure is perform multiple times when assigned the factors between different tiers.
-Thus, \cite{Brien2006b} called \emph{multiple randomisation}.
+Since the two-phase experiment involves three tiers of factors; the randomisation procedure is performed multiple times when the factors are assigned to different tiers.
+Thus, \cite{Brien2006b} developed the term \emph{multiple randomisation}.

-\cite{Brien2006b} then compared and contrasted six types of multiple randomisations.
-These are composed, coincident, independent, double, randomised-inclusive and un-randomised-inclusive multiple randomisations.
-These six different multiple randomisations are differ in the direction of the randomisation as well as how the terms in different tier are interact with each other.
-For a more detail description of these multiple randomisations see \cite{Brien2006b}.
+\cite{Brien2006b} then compared and contrasted six types of multiple randomisation, namely composed, coincident, independent, double, randomised-inclusive and non-randomised-inclusive multiple randomisation.
+These six multiple randomisations differ in both the direction of the randomisation and how terms in different tiers interact with one another.
+For a more detailed description of these multiple randomisations see \cite{Brien2006b}.

-\cite{Brien2009, Brien2010} then published two papers on the aspects of orthogonal decomposition of the data space for the two-phase experiment for different type of multiple randomisations.
+\cite{Brien2009, Brien2010} also published two papers on the aspects of orthogonal decomposition of the data space for the two-phase experiment with different types of multiple randomisation.

-Two different notations in representing the orthogonal decomposition of the data space are introduced by \cite{Brien2009}.
-Given that two sets of orthogonal matrices are denoted by $\mathcal{P}$ and $\mathcal{Q}$, the matrix set $\mathcal{P}$ decomposed by the matrix set $\mathcal{Q}$ is expressed by
+Two different notations used to represent the orthogonal decomposition of the data space were introduced by \cite{Brien2009}.
+Given that two sets of orthogonal matrices were denoted by $\mathcal{P}$ and $\mathcal{Q}$, the matrix set $\mathcal{P}$ decomposed by the matrix set $\mathcal{Q}$ is expressed by

 \begin{equation}